 On the other hand, if we wager that God does not exist, we gain nothing.
 Pascal did write about Hell (the punishment for unbelief) shortly after discussing the Wager, and it is easy to see how the threat of Hell could help convince someone to bet that God does exist.
 But Pascal’s Wager doesn’t consider the punishment for unbelief.
 Pascal was concerned only with happiness and the possible positive outcomes of the wager.
 Everyone has only one life – a limited amount of time in which we can gain a limited amount of happiness.
 If we believe in God, we’ll be happier, and there’s the chance that unlimited happiness will be gained.
 So it seems that the rational choice is to believe that God does exist.

-I Do Not Believe
+I Believe OR I Do Not Believe

-God Does Not Exist
+God Exists OR God Does Not Exist

 While Pascal’s Wager is intriguing, there are serious difficulties with several key elements of the argument.
 For example, Scripture rejects Pascal’s claim that reason cannot help us decide the issue of God’s existence.
 Paul wrote in Rom.
 1:19-20 that “what can be known about God is plain to [everyone], because God has shown it to them.
 For His invisible attributes, namely, His eternal power and Divine Nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.”
 When medieval philosopher Thomas Aquinas commented on this verse, he explained that “when an effect is better known to us than its cause, from the effect we proceed to the knowledge of the cause . . . .
 Hence the existence of God, in so far as it is not self-evident to us, can be demonstrated from those of His effects which are known to us.”
 In other words, the very world itself, which has been created by God, is full of evidence for God’s existence.
 We can use reason to examine the world around us and realize that it must have come from a Divine Creator.
 Furthermore, Jesus proclaimed Himself “The Way, the Truth, and the Life,” (John 14:6) and His disciples argued for the Gospel with evidence and reason to demonstrate that it is true, not merely that it will be good if it is true (e.g., Acts 17:2-3, 1 Peter 3:15, Eph.
 4:11-16).
 This suggests that evidence and reason is not only possible, but critical, to argue for both God’s existence and the Christian faith.